menu

 The same sequence as above, but with abstract resources (Services, in green) as context

 All of the interactions (arrows) are the same as before.
 Order Service and User Service (rendered in green) are the abstract resources.
-These services exist only conceptually; they are nothing more than a convenient way of grouping APIs, Lambdas and database tables.
+These services exist only conceptually; they are a convenient way of grouping APIs, Lambdas and database tables.
 Like concrete resources in the previous section, they can be used to demonstrate higher-level relations and interactions:

 Simplifying a sequence diagram with abstract resources (Services, in green)